Skip to content

 • Synthetic cannabinoids, also known as “spice” or “K2,” are a type of designer drug that mimics the effects of marijuana.
 These drugs are often sold in liquid form or as herbal incense and can cause hallucinations, paranoia, and seizures.
 They can also lead to kidney damage, heart problems, and psychological issues.

 • Synthetic cathinones, also known as “bath salts,” are a type of synthetic stimulant that can cause a range of effects, including euphoria, hallucinations, and agitation.
-These drugs are often sold as a white or brown powder and can be snorted, smoked, or injected.
+These drugs are often sold as white or brown powder and can be snorted, smoked, or injected.
 They can also cause serious health problems, including heart attack, kidney failure, and even death.

 • Flakka, also known as “gravel,” is a type of synthetic cathinone that can cause various effects, including hallucinations, paranoia, and aggression.
 These drugs are often sold as a white or pink crystal and can be snorted, smoked, or injected.
 They can also cause serious health problems, including kidney damage, heart problems, and psychological issues.